FONQRI/Book-Summery-Designing-Data-Intensive-applications/chapter1/README.md

 stateless applications can disterbute. when to disterbute?
-1. read limittion of hard
+1. read limitation of hard
 2. write limitation of hard
 3. storage space is limited
 4. incrace number of requests per second